artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 Now that you have credentials, you are ready to test your extension package end-to-end.

 When you first upload your extension package, it goes into a state of `development`.
-This means that it is only visible with your own data collection tags company and only with a property that has been marked for extension development.
+This means that it is only visible with your own tags company and only with a property that has been marked for extension development.

 Use the command line to run the following command within the directory that contains your .zip package.